meierh/Embedded_System_Hands_On_I/Task_1/readme.md

 #### Compile Time

-- On a system with an Intel Core i7-13700k (where the CPU is power-limited to 155 watts), compilation took around 2.5 mins. `time` returned:
+- On a system with an Intel Core i7-13700k (where the CPU is power-limited to 155 watts), compilation took around 2.5 mins. `time make ARCH=arm ...` returned:
   ```
   real	2m28,310s
   user	52m23,139s